 The UE has established a Mobility Management (MM) context via MM procedures with the CP-MM.

-The UE has established a DN session with a CP-SM.
+The UE has established a PDU session with a CP-SM.

-The UE sends a PDU Session Establishment Request to the CP-SM in order to establish a new PDU Session, identifying the related DN SM context and providing connectivity requirements.
+The UE sends a Data Session Establishment Request to the CP-SM in order to establish a new Data Session, identifying the related PDU session and providing connectivity requirements.

 Editor’s note: it is FFS whether the CP-MM is involved in such request or if the UE sends the request directly to the CP-MM.

-Editor’s note: though specific details of the protocol are FFS, the establishment of a PDU Session could take place via protocols such as DHCP extended to carry the needed information.
+Editor’s note: though specific details of the protocol are FFS, the establishment of a Data Session could take place via protocols such as DHCP extended to carry the needed information.

-The CP-SM verifies the UE is authorized to establish additional PDU sessions for the existing DN SM context and matching the connectivity requirements provided by the UE.
-If authorized, the CP-SM (e.g. based on the connectivity requirements, the subscription profile, etc.) may select a different UP-GW to serve the new PDU session.
-The CP-SM establishes the resources required to establish the DN Session:
+The CP-SM verifies the UE is authorized to establish additional Data sessions for the existing PDU Session and matching the connectivity requirements provided by the UE.
+If authorized, the CP-SM (e.g. based on the connectivity requirements, the subscription profile, etc.) may select a different UP-GW to serve the new Data session.
+The CP-SM establishes the resources required to establish the PDU Session:

 4a. if a new IP address is required from the current UP-GW, the CP-SM requests one from current UP-GW

-4b. if a new UP-GW is required, the CP-SM selects a UP-GW (e.g. based on the information describing the service, the requirements for the DN session, the connectivity profile, etc.) and interacts with the UP-GW for the establishment of the DN Session (e.g. IP address allocation for DN Session for IP traffic)
+4b. if a new UP-GW is required, the CP-SM selects a UP-GW (e.g. based on the information describing the service, the requirements for the PDU session and the Data Session, the connectivity profile, etc.) and interacts with the UP-GW for the establishment of the Data Session (e.g. IP address allocation for Data Session for IP traffic)

 4c.
-The CP-SM interacts with the AN for the establishment of the PDU Session
+The CP-SM interacts with the AN for the establishment of the Data Session

-The resource establishment for a PDU session may include establishment of tunnelling of PDUs corresponding to the PDU session between the AN and the corresponding UP-GW.
+The resource establishment for a Data session may include establishment of tunnelling of PDUs corresponding to the Data session between the AN and the corresponding UP-GW.

 Editor’s note: routing of PDUs between the AN and a UP-GW and the corresponding need for tunnelling is FFS, and depends on the solution for session continuity, mobility management, transport of non-IP PDUs, and QoS.

-The CP-SM confirms to the UE the establishment of the PDU session and includes information related to the PDU session (e.g. IP address).
+The CP-SM confirms to the UE the establishment of the Data session and includes information related to the PDU session (e.g. IP address).

 >>>End of Changes<<<<